ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 order: 2
 ---

-The definition of 'Disease' is based on <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a>, published by WHO.
+The definition of 'Disease' is based on either
+<a href="http://apps.who.int/classifications/icd10/browse/2016/en">ICD-10 version:2016</a> or <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a>, published by WHO.

 Disease, which can be a group in phenotype, will be annotated in this category.